oneshhh/Eliot/README.md

 to decrypt all the files back to their original form, run the decrypt.py file and type the password. you can set your own password by editing the decrypt.py file.

-By default the password for decryption is set to "society".
+By default the password for decryption is set to "fsociety".